NUSexchange/NUSexchange/README.md

 [Checkout our Devpost submission!](https://devpost.com/software/exchangenus)

 ## Hosting
-We are currently hosting the application at http://nusexchange.herokuapp.com/
+We are currently hosting the application at https://exchangenus.com

-Note: Make sure to use the http:// and not the https:// version.
-The https:// version will load the front end but the backend functionality will not work.

-This is only a temporary site and we will take the application down soon to continue work on it.

 ## Getting Started